DuncanSchouten/barber-jekyll/_works/100-dinners.md

 Our solution was informed through a combination of discussions with potential participants and extensive dialogue with staff at another organization that ran a similar program.
 By **reducing the service to only its essential parts and leveraging automation wherever possible,** we established a model that met core business and user needs with little operational overhead.

 ### My Role
-Working with a team of two *alumni UBC* events staff, I helped to evaluate and synthesize pre-existing research, consult with stakeholders on program requirements, and devise an blueprint for efficient service delivery.
+Working with a team of two *alumni UBC* events staff, I helped to evaluate and synthesize pre-existing research, consult with stakeholders on business requirements, and devise an blueprint for efficient service delivery.
 I then designed a lightweight microsite for the program within the *alumni UBC* brand and assisted IT Services in its development and launch.

 ##### Main areas of responsibility:
 * Research (evaluate and synthesize)